JHU-PL-Lab/www-fpse/lecture/fp-universe.md

 * It is hard-core FP: no direct side effects at all, must use monads for every side-effect (ouch!)
 * It was gaining in popularity a lot but not so much recently, too hard-core for your average programmer

+(Note to self: add more on Haskell novelties, including laziness, type classes, monad uses)
 ### Lisp / Scheme / Racket

 * Lisp was the very first functional programming language, from the late 50's